-Early in the study three broad corridors to the damsites were identified (see Figure 2.1).
+Early in the study three broad corridors to the dam sites were identified (see Figure 2.1).
 These were comprised of the following:

-- A corridor running west to east from the Parks Highway to the damsites on the north side of the Susitna; - A corridor running west to east from the Parks Highway to the damsites on the south side of the Susitna River; and - A corridor running north to south from the Denali Highway to the damsites.
+- A corridor running east-west from the Parks Highway to the dam sites on the north side of the Susitna; - A corridor running east-west from the Parks Highway to the dam sites on the south side of the Susitna River; and - A corridor running north-south from the Denali Highway to the dam sites.